Rich Brian: 2019–present: The Sailor, 1999 and Brightside

 On 26 June 2019, Brian released a new single, titled "Yellow", featuring the artist and producer Bekon and later announced his second studio album titled The Sailor.
 He then released the second single from the album "Kids" on 17 July 2019.
 The Sailor was released on 26 July 2019 with guest appearances from RZA and Joji.

 On 25 August 2020, Brian released an EP titled 1999.
 The seven-track EP was preceded with three singles with accompanying music videos: "Don't Care", "Love in my Pocket" and "DOA".

 Brian's career jumped into the mainstream in August 2021 when the soundtrack for Marvel's Shang-Chi and the Legend of the Ten Rings was released with several songs by and featuring Brian, including "Run It" by Brian, DJ Snake, and Rick Ross.
 The track received heavy airplay as ESPN's anthem for its 2021-2022 college football coverage.
 It was then reported in October that Brian had been cast in his film debut by indie film director Justin Chon to play an up-and-coming rapper whose escalating popularity leads him to confront his relationship with his father.

-On 20 January 2022, Brian released another EP titled Brightside.
-The four-track EP was preceded with a single with an accompanying music video: "New Tooth".
+On 20 January 2022, Brian released an EP titled Brightside.
+The four-track EP was preceded by a single titled "New Tooth".
 On the day of the EP's release, a music video for one of its songs, "Getcho Mans", which features fellow Indonesian rapper Warren Hue, was also released.

+On 18 October 2023, Brian released a single titled "World Stop Tuning", featuring Warren Hue.

+On 6 March 2025, Brian announced his third studio album, Where Is My Head?, set for release on 23 May, but later was pushed back to 15 August due to track listing re-assement.